palmero-jerome07/clickngo-final-output/README.md

    java ClickNGo

 🙋‍♂️ Author
-Jerome Palmero
+This project was developed by Jerome Palmero and Blockmates
-📧 [Insert your email or contact here if desired]
+- 📧 jeromepalmero7@gmail.com
-🎓 2nd Year IT Student
+- 🎓 2nd Year IT Student

 📜 License
-This project is for educational purposes and is open for use and modification.
+- This project is for educational purposes and is open for use and modification.